gradlab/use-resistance-seasonality/README.md

 - `figures/`: contains all figures associated with this publication
   - `Fig1.pdf`: "Seasonal patterns of antibiotic use by class" (Output by `make_figures.R`)
   - `Fig2.pdf`: "Seasonality of antibiotic use and resistance by class in *Staphylococcus aureus*" (Output by `make_figures.R`)
-  - `Fig3.pdf`: "Amplitudes of seasonality of resistance by species and antibiotic class" (Output by `make_figures.R`)
+  - `Fig3.pdf`: "Amplitudes and phases of seasonality of resistance by species and antibiotic class" (Output by `make_figures.R`)
-  - `Fig4.pdf`: "Phases of seasonality of use and resistance by species and antibiotic class" (Output by `make_figures.R`)
-  - `Fig5.pdf`: "Seasonal resistance to multiple antibiotics is positively correlated with seasonal use of penicillins and macrolides" (Output by `make_figures.R`)
+  - `Fig4.pdf`: "Seasonal resistance to multiple antibiotics is positively correlated with seasonal use of penicillins and macrolides" (Output by `make_figures.R`)
   - `Table1.csv`: "Comparison of estimated amplitudes of seasonality across three sinusoidal models for resistance" (Output by `make_figures.R`)

   - `S1_Fig.pdf`: "Seasonality of antibiotic use and resistance by class in *Escherichia coli*" (Output by `make_figures.R`)